-Dianne Elderkin represents clients in intellectual property disputes, in federal courts, in the International Trade Commission, and at the U.S. Patent and Trademark Office.
-She is the rare combination of an accomplished trial lawyer and an experienced patent attorney.
-She is one of the few registered patent attorneys to have been inducted into the American College of Trial Lawyers and the International Academy of Trial Lawyers.
+Dianne B. Elderkin represents clients in intellectual property (IP) disputes, in federal courts, in the International Trade Commission (ITC), and at the United States Patent and Trademark Office.
+She is the rare combination of an accomplished trial lawyer and an experienced patent lawyer.
+She is one of the few registered patent lawyers to have been inducted into the American College of Trial Lawyers and the International Academy of Trial Lawyers.

 Practice & Background